 A twist: Indeed, the restrictions of public law regarding I-9 disclosures can actually RESTRICT the employer from using that number on ANY other form.
 In other words, do not assume you have the employee's permission to use that number on any other form or in any other way simply be virtue of its disclosure on Form I-9.
 You could possibly be in violation of the laws behind Form I-9!

-Common sense will dictate that one cannot demand on behalf of government:
+Common sense will dictate that one cannot make demands on behalf of government for:

 (1) a form signed under oath, with:

 (2) a severe penalty of perjury jurat for non truth when:

 (3) someone is simply exchanging labor for compensation and when: